NOMAN'S MEDITERRANEAN OCEAN ROWING RACES

 Rowing across an ocean is like no other sport.
 It is as much about the crews’ ability to cope mentally, as it is about technique and physical strength.
 We are here to help you perform to your fullest ability.

 These are the world’s premier ocean rowing races with all the training tailored to individual abilities and conducted by expert ocean rowers.
-Since 2013, our events have featured crews from Goldman Sachs, TP ICAP, Tradition, Corona, Peakside Capital and Monex Europe; Olympic gold medallists Mark Hunter and Alex Gregory; in addition to students, teachers and doctors, battle it out on the waves to be crowned champions of the Mediterranean.
+Since 2013, our events have featured crews from Goldman Sachs, TP ICAP, Tradition, Corona, Peakside Capital and Monex Europe; Olympic gold medallists Mark Hunter, Alex Gregory, and Will Satch; in addition to students, teachers and doctors, battle it out on the waves to be crowned champions of the Mediterranean.

 No prior ocean rowing or rowing experience required.
 Participants can sign up individually, as a full crew of 5, or anywhere in between.

 BARCELONA - IBIZA